 There are a few sections of trail where there are steep drop-offs.
 Hold little hands for safety during these sections.

-There are some dangerous animals who live around the Living Desert hiking trails including bobcats, coyotes and rattlesnakes.
+Some potentially dangerous animals live around the Living Desert hiking trails, including bobcats, coyotes, and rattlesnakes.
 We didn’t see any of these animals and chances are very good you won’t either but be aware especially if your kids like to run ahead or dawdle behind.

-What to Bring when Hiking Palm Springs with Kids
+What to Bring for Hiking in Palm Desert with Kids

 We do a ton of hiking with our kids and know that bringing the right kids hiking gear along is important.
 Equally important is not bringing too much unnecessary gear.